zenobio93/seat-docs/docs/installation_guides/debian.md

 ### Web Service
 The SeAT web interface requires a web server to serve the HTML goodies it has.
 We highly encourage you to use nginx and will be covered in this document.
 You don't **have** to use it, so if you prefer something else, feel free.

-Let's install nginx :
+Let's install nginx:

 ```
 apt-get install nginx php7.1-fpm
 ```

-Duplicate the standard www pool configuration file from PHP-Fpm to a dedicated SeAT pool :
+Duplicate the standard www pool configuration file from PHP-Fpm to a dedicated SeAT pool:

 ```
 cp /etc/php/7.1/fpm/pool.d/www.conf /etc/php/7.1/fpm/pool.d/seat.conf